camunda-community-hub/camunda-7-cockpit-plugin-statistics/CONTRIBUTING.md

 If you would like to submit a pull request make sure to

-- add test cases for the problem you are solving
-- stick to project coding conventions
+- talk to us first ... we have so many fancy features in mind ;)

 ## Project Setup

-_Perform the following steps to get a development setup up and running._
+_Perform the following steps to get a development setup up and running:

-- step1
-- step2
-- ...
-- stepN
+- no specific steps are required, set up your favourite java/javascript IDE and there you'll go...